samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

         z = explosion or earthquake location known to z km where z is a number from 0-9

-clon  = Longitude from the global CMT catalogue.
+clon  = Longitude from the global CMT catalogue [Dziewonski et al., 1981].

 clat  = Latitude from the global CMT catalogue.

-czc   = Centroid depth determined by the CMT catalogue.
+czc   = Centroid depth determined by the global CMT catalogue.

 mth   = Method by which the CMT depth was determined.
 Can be either: